-BIT R/W RST NAME DESCRIPTION 2 R/W 0 NSBW Noise Shaper BandWidth Select $0 - 4^{th}$ Order Noise Shaper $1 - 3^{rd}$ Order Noise Shaper
+BIT R/W RST NAME DESCRIPTION 2 R/W 0 NSBW Noise Shaper BandWidth Select 0 - 4 th Order Noise Shaper 1 - 3 rd Order Noise Shaper

-The DDXi-2051 provides the ability to the user to select two types of noise-shaper order.
+The DDXi-2161 and DDXi-2101 provide the ability to the user to select two types of noise-shaper order.
 This facilitates the user to essentially make the appropriate bandwidth selection for their design thereby achieving optimal noise performance.
-It is recommended to set NSBW = '1' when the device is initialized via l^2C .
+It is recommended to set NSBW = '1' when the device is initialized via I^2C .